CQCL/hugr/specification/hugr.md

 2. The extension self-registers binary code (e.g. a Rust trait) providing a function `compute_signature` that computes the type.

-Each *operation-definition* (aka **OpFactory** ??
-Or just **OpDef**??) has a name, and may declare named type parameters---if so then the individual operation nodes in a HUGR will provide for each a static-constant "type argument": a value that in many cases will be a type.
-These type arguments are processed by the type scheme interpreter or the `compute_signature` implementation.
+Each OpDef may declare named type parameters---if so then the individual operation nodes in a HUGR will provide for each a static-constant "type argument": a value that in many cases will be a type.
+These type arguments are processed by the type scheme interpreter or the `compute_signature` implementation to compute the type of that operation node.

 When serializing the node, we also serialize the type arguments; we can also serialize the resulting (computed) type with the operation, and this will be useful when the type